Spring Garden Revival

 Contact Dighton's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Dighton is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works oversees specialized weed disposal, requiring residents to separate healthy weeds (suitable for municipal composting), invasive species (such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed, which must be bagged and landfilled in heavy-duty 6 mil plastic), diseased plants (quarantined and disposed of under controlled conditions), and seedy weeds (contained to prevent spread).
-Soil clods and rocks should be coordinated through the Transfer Station.
-Yard waste must be placed in biodegradable paper bags—plastic is strictly prohibited per MassDEP guidelines.
-Woody weeds are limited to 4-foot bundles, under 50 lbs, tied with biodegradable twine.
-The Transfer Station operates on a set schedule and may require permits or fees.
-Finished municipal compost is available for soil improvement, with seasonal distribution in spring and fall.
-No weed debris may be disposed of in streets, gutters, or storm drains, as this can result in MS4 violations and threaten local water quality.
+Residents must sort weed debris by category: healthy weeds are accepted in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and timed for removal before seed dispersal.
+Soil clods and rocks are handled through the Transfer Station, which enforces strict guidelines: yard waste must be in biodegradable paper bags (no plastic per MassDEP), woody weeds are limited to 4-foot bundles under 50 lbs tied with biodegradable twine, and proper permits and fees apply.
+Finished compost is available for soil improvement, with seasonal distribution in spring and fall.
+It is strictly prohibited to dispose of any yard waste in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.

 Dighton Public Works